Caernarfon Mithraeum: Mithraeum Phase III

 The third and final phase of the temple was preceded by the partial collapse of the roof.
 Broken slates were used to raise the level of the nave, this could have been to help avoid the waterlogging that may have affected the earlier two phases.
 This layer was sealed by a new cobbled floor throughout the nave.
 To compensate for the raising of the nave height, the benches and the area in front of the niche were raised.
 Small flights of two steps were now erected at the front of the benches near the entrance into the nave and steps were provided to lead up to the area in front of the niche.
-A stone platform 0.9m x 1.52m was built to the right of the niche, possible to serve as a statue base.
+A stone platform 0.9m x 1.52m was built to the right of the niche, possibly to serve as a statue base.
 The colonnade from Phase II was removed and at least five small pedestals were placed against the bench fronts.

 A layer of soil was found, no more than 60 mm thick, between the Phase III floor and the layer of burnt debris that sealed the site.
 This indicated a period of abandonment prior to the burning of the roof and also explains why no Mithraic sculptures were found in the building, as they had all been removed.
 This would equate well with the removal of the garrison of Segontium in c290 AD.